 For instance, if your fundraiser is focused on millennials and the objective is to raise small donations from a number of people, the promotion would be digital-aggressive.

-Social media (Instagram, Facebook, etc.), emails, and promoting your event on Youtube are the best channels to reach this audience segment.
+Social media (Instagram, Facebook, etc.), emails, and promoting your event on YouTube are the best channels to reach this audience segment.

 For a slightly older generation that prefers mailers and phone calls, you can focus more on offline channels.
 TV, radio, print ads, and posters will also come under this bracket.

 Remember that a successful marketing strategy combines a good mix of both offline and digital targeting.
-The extent of using a channel (i.e. whether you should go digital heavy or focus on offline marketing) is determined by your target audience.
+The extent of using a channel (i.e., whether you should go digital-heavy or focus on offline marketing) is determined by your target audience.

 Your promotional materials and the marketing plan have to be according to the audience that you are planning to target.
-The content has to convey what the event is about, and how it can make a difference.
+The content has to convey what the event is about and how it can make a difference.

 Step 3 on the Fundraising Event Planning Template:- Remind (1-7 Days before the event)

-Follow-ups can be really important, as this will help in reconfirming from the people about their participation.
+Follow-ups are important, as this will help reconfirm those who signed up about their participation.
 Make sure that you send them reminders at least once before the event.

-As you can select a keyword in the text that the people can send back for their confirmation.
-From this keyword, you can have a rough count of the people who would be attending the fundraising event.
+Text Broadcasting would be the perfect tool over here.
+You can send reminder messages to all the groups of people who have agreed to come to your event.
+You can select a keyword in the text that the people can send back for their confirmation.
+From this keyword, you can have a rough count of the people who will be attending the fundraising event.

 Step 4 on the Fundraising Event Planning Template:- Thank and Engage (1-7 Days after the event)